ArctosDB/documentation-wiki/_how_to/change-locality-single-specimen.markdown

 <img width="443" alt="Screen Shot 2019-05-29 at 11 49 21 AM" src="https://user-images.githubusercontent.com/5720791/58583012-dca9ac80-8207-11e9-89b8-85c96259c233.png">

 We now have an existing event and locality.
 These can be re-used for any number of catalog records.
 Note the new IDs; both are in the red box at the top.
 Note that IDs will be merged; these newly-created IDs should be stable for 30 days.
-(More information: http://handbook.arctosdb.org/documentation/locality.html#maintenance; http://handbook.arctosdb.org/documentation/collecting-event.html#maintenance).
+More information: [Locality maintenance]({% link _documentation/locality.markdown %}#maintenance); [Collecting event maintenance]({% link _documentation/collecting-event.markdown %}#maintenance).

 Go back to the catalog record.
 Click Locality if necessary.
 Locate the specimen-event you wish to change.
 (Most catalog records have one event, but any number are possible.)